andtj13/OR-Helper/README.md

 # OR Helper

-Helper functions to feed pandas DataFrames into Google OR-Tools for linear programming problems.
-The purpose is to improve interoperability between pandas DataFrames or Excel spreadsheets and OR-Tools.
+Helper functions to feed pandas DataFrames into Google OR-Tools for linear programming, integer programm, and min/max flow problems.
+The purpose is to improve interoperability between pandas DataFrames or Excel spreadsheets and OR-Tool, along with additional features such as contraint naming and handling infinity conversions.

 ## Linear Programming and Integer Programming